Intercept

 4. Anonymized, non-reversible aggregated data may be retained for statistical analysis

-12-A. Records of Processing Activities (ROPA)
+12-A. Records of Processing Activities

 In compliance with GDPR Article 30 and LGPD Article 37, we maintain detailed Records of Processing Activities (ROPA) documenting all categories of data processing, their purposes, legal bases, retention periods, and security measures.
 This register is available for inspection by data protection authorities upon request.